The Law Commission recommendation for Shared Parenting

 - Joint legal custody – both parents have equal rights and responsibilities for major decisions concerning the child

-In Canada however the ability and willingness of the parent to decisions is also considered.
+In Canada, however, the ability and willingness of the parent to decisions are also considered.

-In Australia, parenting orders post divorce has presumption of shared equal responsibility and best interest of the child is always upheld.
+In Australia, parenting orders post-divorce has a presumption of shared equal responsibility and best interest of the child is always upheld.

-In UK, before awarding joint physical custody order, welfare principle, no delay principle and no order principle are followed.
-Courts in UK consider child’s welfare as the top priority and try to deliver justice as quickly as possible and always in the best interest of the child.
+In the UK, before awarding joint physical custody order, the welfare principle, no delay principle, and no order principle are followed.
+Courts in the UK consider the child’s welfare as the top priority and try to deliver justice as quickly as possible and always in the best interest of the child.
 The no-delay principle considers any delay to be against the child’s welfare and no-order considers if the order is not in favour of the child then no-order is better.

 Other countries like South Africa, Netherlands, Singapore, Thailand etc all have shared parenting norms and give the interests of the child utmost importance while deciding custody matters.